How to Find Out If You’re Named in a Will

 If you are a beneficiary, you should be notified; if not, you can look.

-When someone dies, the executor named in the will is legally responsible for notifying the beneficiaries, usually by mail or phone.
+When someone dies, the executor named in the will is legally responsible for notifying the beneficiaries, by a formal method the state sets, not by phone.
 If you believe you were included but have heard nothing, go to the source: the probate court in the county where the person lived at death.
 Bring the decedent’s full legal name and date of death — some courts also want a death certificate, and a beneficiary requesting before probate concludes may need to show identification.
 Many counties now offer an online probate case search, and the clerk can tell you whether a will has been filed and give you the case file number.
 If the will has been filed and admitted to probate, you can request a copy as a member of the public for a small fee; if it has been filed but probate is not complete, the clerk can at least confirm it exists.
 Our guide to finding court records walks through the mechanics.

 Why a Search May Turn Up Nothing